John Edwards (producer): Honours and awards

-In 2011, Edwards was conferred an Honorary master's degree by the Australian Film Television and Radio School.
+In 2011, Edwards was conferred an Honorary master's degree by the Australian Film Television and Radio School, for "his 30-year contribution to Australian television."
+It was presented to him by Claudia Karvan.

-In 2017, Edwards was appointed a Member of the Order of Australia for significant service to the broadcast media industry as a television producer, and as a role model and mentor.
+In 2017, Edwards was appointed a Member of the Order of Australia for "significant service to the broadcast media industry as a television producer, and as a role model and mentor".